evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 **Generating snaphots**.
 To better understand how you can upload the evaluation results to the Evidently Platform, check the page on [Generating Snaphots](../get-started/tutorial-monitoring.md).
 {% endhint %}

-# DataFrame with Report summary
+# DataFrame with a Report summary

+**Note**: this export option is only supported for Reports, and not Test Suites.

-You can get the Metric results in a tabular format as a DataFrame.
-This feature is only supported for Reports, and not Test Suites.
+You can get the Report results in a tabular format as a DataFrame.

 To export results for a specific Metric: